r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 All tests are run daily, thereby ensuring that upstream updates remain compatible with backend implementations.

 Thanks to the automated monitoring of SQLite3 releases, the vendored code can be updated continuously with minimal delay over upstream releases.
-{RSQLite} now uses SQLite3 3.37.0 and became available form CRAN only 10 days after the upstream release.
+{RSQLite} now uses SQLite3 3.37.0 and became available from CRAN only 10 days after the upstream release.

 ### Simpler upgrade path for DBItest